corpbob/OpenShiftHowToGuides/exercises/06_configure_cicd.md

 - Login to Jenkins as your user id.
 - Click on your UserId at the upper right hand corner.
 - Click on Configure at the left hand navigation bar.
-- Click on Show API Token.
+- In the API Token section, click on "Add new token".
+Give it a name and click Generate.
 Take note of the "User ID" and "API Token".
 - Go to gogs page.
 Access the todoAPIjs repository -> Settings -> Git Hooks -> Post Receive.
 Paste the following script after substituting the user id and api token you got from Jenkins.
 The url should also be correct.

 *Instructor will show how to get the correct URL.*